pagadesantosh/all_about_front_end/problem_solving_coding/JS Polyfills Interview QnA.md

     const result = [];
     let startIndex = 0;

-    //separatorIndex logs the index of first comma in the string, ex: for 'Hello,World' it will log as 5 let separatorIndex = this.indexOf(separator);
+    //separatorIndex logs the index of first comma/separator in the string, ex: for 'Hello,World' it will log as 5 let separatorIndex = this.indexOf(separator);

     // While the separator is found in the string